department-of-veterans-affairs/vets-website/SECURITY.md

 If you discover a suspected security vulnerability, please report it to **[security@va.gov](mailto:security@va.gov)** and include the word "SECURITY" in the subject line.
-You will receive a response from us within 48 hours.
+You will receive a response from us within 2 business days.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.